yoyurec/logseq-banners-plugin/README.md

     * Search terms.
 Add comma separated terms after `?` at the end (for default settings or in props at specific page): `https://source.unsplash.com/1600x900?red,house`

 For ex.
 "Dafault journal banner" - `https://source.unsplash.com/featured/1600x900?diary`

+## What is Logseq?
+Logseq is a privacy-first, open-source knowledge base.
+Visit https://logseq.com for more information.

+## Support
+* Read about Logseq plugin updates on Dicscord - https://discord.com/channels/725182569297215569/896368413243494430
+* Ask about Logseq plugins on Dicscord - https://discord.com/channels/725182569297215569/752845167030960141
+* If you have any questions, issues or feature request, use the issue submission on GitHub: https://github.com/yoyurec/logseq-banners-plugin/issues

 ## Credits
 - This plugin was originally created by [@sawhney17](https://github.com/sawhney17) (buy him a coffee also! https://www.buymeacoffee.com/sawhney17 ☕)